Juicob/ye-spirations/README.md

 You don't need to be a fan of hip-hop to experience the power of music.
 Stevie Wonder himself reminds us that it's, "... a language that we all understand."
 I happen to just have particular affinity for hip-hop, and an idea to channel these artist's lyrical genius in the form of inspirational posters.

 All that is definitely true, but honestly, I just thought that shit would be hilarious.
-I don't know if this is the exact time I thoguht of it, but one of the lines I always go back is one of Weezy's, "... real G's move in silence like lasagna."
+I don't know if this is the exact time I thought of it, but one of the lines I always go back is one of Weezy's, "... real G's move in silence like lasagna."
 <br/><br/>
 <details>
 <summary>What...?</summary>